jlaroche/Documentation-en/docs/Data_Standardization/index.md

  * [PROVO](https://www.w3.org/TR/prov-overview/) is often used here.

 ### **Governance**

 The above points focus on standardising project data for **discovery**.
 Additionally, standardization of the data governance aspect, including **data access and retrieval** processes like user authentication and permissioned access via content privacy rules, is evolving with the help of ontologies such as the Data Use Ontology [DUO](https://github.com/EBISPOT/DUO), and standardized authentication systems such as [OAuth 2.0](https://oauth.net/2/).

+## Implementation

+Its important to stress that researchers shouldn't have to take on the bulk of standardization work since it does involve a number technical skills and general awareness of controlled vocabularies and standardized data formats that take time to aquire.
+Ideally agency data management/scientist/analyst staff are available to help with standardizing data schemas or exported data projects.

+* Recommended naming conventions for data validation functions (&code generation).
+This relates directly to the tools handling data and the possibility of reusing scripts without errors arising when using spaces, dashes etc in names.
+Data schema frameworks like LinkML have been guided by [Python](https://peps.python.org/pep-0008/#naming-conventions) / [R and SQL compatible](https://bookdown.org/content/d1e53ac9-28ce-472f-bc2c-f499f18264a3/names.html) field names, and standardized table / object names.
+  * PascalCase for table, object and picklist names.
+  * lower_camel_case for record field names (object properties).
+* In the [ontology](https://github.com/ClimateSmartAgCollab/Documentation-en/blob/main/docs/Data_Standardization/ontology.md) section a list of recommended ontologies and ways of implementing them as a layer upon a data schema.

 ## Timing of standardisation work